microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/New-MgCommunicationCall.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[LanguageId <String>]`: The language culture string.
 Read-only.
     - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
     - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location.
+This doesn't change based on the participant's current physical location.
 Read-only.
   - `[IsInLobby <Boolean?>]`: true if the participant is in lobby.
   - `[IsMuted <Boolean?>]`: true if the participant is muted (client or server muted).
   - `[MediaStreams <IMicrosoftGraphMediaStream[]>]`: The list of media streams.